 Activists Infiltrate Duck Farm, Save 32 Lives

-Step inside Monday’s action with these Direct Action Everywhere (DxE) activists as they pull back fencing and gain access to Reichardt Duck Farm in Sonoma County, CA, where about a million ducks are slaughtered every year.
+Step inside Monday’s action with these Direct Action Everywhere (DxE) activists as they pull back fencing and gain access to Reichardt Duck Farm in Sonoma County, CA, where one million ducks are slaughtered every year.

 ► Duration 10:02

 The footage shows how well prepared the activists are in response to the highly orchestrated animal cruelty happening inside the farm.
 Both operations–DxE and the duck farm–operate with frightening levels of efficiency.
 Activists can be seen using U-locks to lock themselves to the kill line, where ducks’ necks usually hang, limp and lifeless, as they are pulled along a conveyor belt and turned into meat.

 Multiple reports confirmed that the activist who appears to be dragged by his neck after a slaughterhouse worker turned on the kill line is in good health.
 He cleared CT scans and has not suffered any injury to his spine, according to a source close to Sentient Media.
 One of the cameramen who shot this video said that he put down his camera to help lift the activist off the ground to take the pressure off of his neck and prevent him from choking.